 Celebrate St. Charles’ Sister Cities this spring at Midwest Maifest and the Missouri River Irish Fest.
 These festivals raise money for their respective Sister City’s student and adult exchange programs.
-St. Charles currently has two Sister Cities: Ludwigsburg, Germany and Inishowen, Ireland and schools from both partner with schools in St. Charles to do an annual two week long exchange.
-In 2024, the German St. Charles Sister Cities Chapter is sending local brewers to Ludwigsburg to see the centuries old art of beer brewing in Germany.
+These festivals support two Sister City programs with Ludwigsburg, Germany and Inishowen, Ireland where schools from both partner with schools in St. Charles to do an annual two week long exchange.

 The St. Charles Sister Cities program began in 1994 as a way to cultivate a relationship through different social, cultural, business, and educational exchanges between cities from around the world.
 Sister Cities are chosen based on a shared characteristic(s) like geography, heritage, and size.
 For example, Ludwigsburg is similar in size to St. Charles and it’s close to Stuttgart, a Sister City of St. Louis.
 Inishowen is quite the opposite as it’s a rural community, but it’s similar to St. Charles because it gets overlooked by foreign tourists wanting to visit big cities like Dublin (and for St. Charles, New York City and Los Angeles in the United States) even though it is a fun destination spot.